 swinging edge means the edge of the door opposite the hinged edge.

-[Clause 4 inserted in Gazette 6 Dec 1996 p.
+[Clause 4 inserted: Gazette 6 Dec 1996 p.
 6848-9.]

 5. Anchoring

 (1) The cabinet or container is to be securely anchored from the inside at 2 points on each of 2 separate surfaces to 2 immovable structural surfaces by means of 8 mm x 75 mm masonry fixing bolts or coach screws, as is appropriate.